ShanaFoster/osticket-prereqs/README.md

 <br />
 </p>

-osTicket is a cost-effective ticketing system used to manage customer communication and support.
-It also keep both customer and staff accountable.
-To use osTicket, several applications must be installed.
-The image above shows the process to download the osTicket, first download the osTicket installation file.
-Then, open the folder, drag it to the desktop, and extract all the files needed to install osTicket system which many companies used for help desk communication.
+osTicket is a cost-effective ticketing system designed to manage customer communication and technical support.
+It also keep both customers and staff accountable.
+To deploy osTicket, several applications must be installed.
+First download the osTicket installation file.
+Then, open the folder, drag it to the desktop, and extract all the required files for installation. osTicket system is commonly used by many companies for efficient help desk communication.
+The image above demonstrates osTicket being download.

 <br />